LKocaj/pythonPractice1/README.md

 ## Description

-I ask a bunch of questions to test IF and ELSE statements in the terminal.
+# Project 1 - QUiz game I ask a bunch of questions to test IF and ELSE statements in the terminal.
 There are also print commands.

 ### Dependencies

-* Install python!
+* Install python
-* Launch your code editer and add python extension!
+* Launch your code editer and add python extension

 ### Installing